olinjohnson/mixtape/README.md

 If you're a designer or developer wanting to lend a hand, I'd love to see contributions.
 Open an issue or PR, or reach out to me at contributing@themixtapeapp.com.

+I'm also looking for help on the website! [https://github.com/olinjohnson/themixtapeapp.com](https://github.com/olinjohnson/themixtapeapp.com)

 # Example Photos
 <p float="left">
   <img src="example_photos/IMG_3250.PNG" width=200>